 Be sure to check the validity of that person's driver's licence.
 You could save yourself a lot of trouble and avoid having your vehicle seized!

-If you want to contest the seizure and impoundment of your vehicle and recover it before the end of the impoundment period, please note that you can only apply to have your vehicle released from seizure in the following cases:
+If you wish to recover your vehicle before the end of the seizure and impoundment period, please note that you can only apply to have your vehicle released from seizure in the following cases:

 If your vehicle was seized because you were driving while your licence was under penalty, only the following reason can be put forward: